-Your kidneys provide vital service to your body — they filter waste from your blood and send it to your bladder.
+Your kidneys provide a vital service to your body — they filter waste from your blood and send it to your bladder.
 They also regulate blood pressure, manage water reabsorption, control the acidity in the body, and balance electrolyte levels.
 Considering their importance, eating a diet to promote kidney health could be one of the best things you can do.
 The following seven foods will support your kidneys and make their job easier.

 Cranberries also offer high levels of vitamin C and manganese.
 Women have traditionally used it to fight off UTIs.
 Recent research has found pure cranberry juice (not the sugary stuff) diluted in water reduced urinary levels of oxalate and phosphate which reduce the formation of kidney stones.

 Cinnamon is known for its ability to help regulate glucose levels.
 This can help the body manage glucose better and offer protection from blood sugar disorders.
 Excess glucose that results from diabetes can cause damage to the kidneys.
-Another study confirmed that cinnamon can be used as a supplement without concern for increased oxalate risk.
+Another study confirmed that cinnamon could be used as a supplement without concern for increased oxalate risk.